Math & Cultural

 Photography Exhibit & Reception: "AIRPLANE AS ART"

-Free and open to the public (2nd floor) through February 2019 on the 2nd floor of MSRI during business hours.
+Free and open to the public through February 2019 on the 2nd floor of MSRI during business hours.

 “Airplane as Art” is a group of 302 photographs arranged in three portfolios.
 94 portraits of seminal figures in 20th Century aviation history comprise the first portfolio.
 The second and third portfolios consist of 208 studies of aircraft.
 The photos exhibited at MSRI are selected from the latter.

 Work began with hulks of abandoned aircraft in the California desert.
 Pictures of aircraft in flight were added as were more abstract or impressionistic pictures of the machines.
 As the work progressed it followed that the airplane designer should be included.
 If the machines are art, the designers are artists.
 Bob set about documenting aviation designers in that context.
 Many of the machines depicted are military aircraft because they represent a maximum effort and the state of the art.
 The fighting machine is the clearest example of form following function.
 Commercial

 aircraft users are not interested in hard diving inverted turns.
 Rather they would prefer uneventful journeys.
 As a consequence all commercial aircraft look virtually alike.
 It is the military flying machines that display extraordinary and varied shape.
 It is the blend of exterior form and interior mechanism, electronics, and human interaction that creates "living" kinetic sculpture.

 “The concept for this work sprang from the notion that the airplane is a quintessential manifestation of our humanness, tool making.
 They are an ancient, primal dream made real,to fly.
 The essence of the original desire